linuxdeepin/deepin-manual/manual-assets/personal/deepin-album/en_US/index.md

 ## Album Management

-On the Album interface, you are able to create new albums, manage photos in the album and view all albums.
+On the Albums interface, you are able to create new albums, manage photos in the album and view all albums.

 > ![notes](icon/notes.svg)Notes: **Import**, **Trash** and **Favorites** are albums generated automatically by the system according to the actual conditions, which cannot be deleted and renamed.